pytask-dev/pytask/docs/index.rst

                             <h5 class="card-title">Tutorials</h5>
                             <p class="card-text">
                                 Tutorials help you to get started.
-If you do not know what a build system is or you migrate from Waf or a similar framework, start here.
+If you do not know what a build system or pytask is, start here.
                             </p>
                         </div>
                     </div>